in28minutes/in28minutes.github.io/_blog/articles/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 ## Unit Testing Http Get Operation

-When we are unit testing a rest service, we would want to launch only the specific controller and the related MVC Components.
-WebMvcTest annotation is used for unit testing Spring MVC application.
-This can be used when a test focuses only Spring MVC components.
-Using this annotation will disable full auto-configuration and only apply configuration relevant to MVC tests.
+While unit testing a rest service, we want to launch only the relevant controller and the associated MVC Components.
+The annotation WebMvcTest is used to unit test the Spring MVC application.
+This is useful when a test exclusively focuses on Spring MVC components.
+When this annotation is used, complete auto-configuration is disabled and just configuration relevant to MVC tests is used.

-- `@ExtendWith(SpringExtension.class)` : `@ExtendWith` is a repeatable annotation that is used to register extensions for the annotated test class, test interface/method/parameter/field.
-Annotated parameters are supported in test class constructors, in test methods, and in @BeforeAll, @BeforeEach, @AfterAll, and @AfterEach.
+- `@ExtendWith(SpringExtension.class)` : `@ExtendWith` is a repeating annotation for registering extensions for the annotated test class, test interface/method/parameter/field.
+Test class constructors, test methods, and @BeforeAll, @BeforeEach, @AfterAll, and @AfterEach all allow annotated arguments.
 `SpringExtension` integrates the Spring TestContext Framework into JUnit 5's Jupiter programming model.
-- `@WebMvcTest(value = StudentController.class)`: WebMvcTest annotation is used for unit testing Spring MVC application.
-This can be used when a test focuses only Spring MVC components.
-In this test, we want to launch only StudentController.
-All other controllers and mappings will not be launched when this unit test is executed.
+- `@WebMvcTest(value = StudentController.class)`: The annotation WebMvcTest is used to unit test the Spring MVC application.
+This is useful when a test exclusively focuses on Spring MVC components.
+In this test, we simply want to run StudentController.
+While this unit test is run, no other controllers or mappings will be started.
-- `@Autowired private MockMvc mockMvc`: MockMvc is the main entry point for server-side Spring MVC test support.
-It allows us to execute requests against the test context.
+- `@Autowired private MockMvc mockMvc`: MockMvc is the primary point of entry for server-side Spring MVC test support.
+It enables us to run commands against the test context.
-- `@MockBean private StudentService studentService`: MockBean is used to add mocks to a Spring ApplicationContext.
-A mock of studentService is created and auto-wired into the StudentController.
+- `@MockBean private StudentService studentService`: MockBeans are used to populate a Spring ApplicationContext with mocks.
+A studentService fake is constructed and auto-wired into the StudentController.
-- `Mockito.when(studentService.retrieveCourse(Mockito.anyString(),Mockito.anyString())).thenReturn(mockCourse)`: Mocking the method retrieveCourse to return the specific mockCourse when invoked.
+- `Mockito.when(studentService.retrieveCourse(Mockito.anyString(),Mockito.anyString())).thenReturn(mockCourse)`:When called, the method retrieveCourse is mocked to return the particular mockCourse.
 - `MockMvcRequestBuilders.get("/students/Student1/courses/Course1").accept(MediaType.APPLICATION_JSON)`: Creating a Request builder to be able to execute a get request to uri "/students/Student1/courses/Course1" with accept header as "application/json"
 - `mockMvc.perform(requestBuilder).andReturn()`: mockMvc is used to perform the request and return the response back.
 - `JSONAssert.assertEquals(expected, result.getResponse().getContentAsString(), false)`: We are using org.skyscreamer.jsonassert.JSONAssert.
 This allows us to do partial asserts against a JSON String.
 We are passing strict as false since we do not want to check for all fields in the response.